 Starting with a modest racing background in Alfas and moving through the German and European Formula 3 series, Berger built a reputation as a reliable and quick driver.
 He joined the ATS team in late 1984, and his sixth-place finish at Monza hinted at his potential despite a severe accident in the off-season that resulted in neck injuries.
 Yet, Berger was back on track for the 1985 season with Arrows-BMW.

-His time at McLaren started with difficulties, but eventually, he was able to complement Senna well, securing several Grand Prix victories.
-Returning to Ferrari in 1995 proved challenging due to the ‘active’ suspension system and was marred by several incidents, though he managed a podium finish.
-Despite personal tragedies, including the deaths of close friends and colleagues at Imola, Berger persevered, ending a winless streak with a victory at Hockenheim.
+His time at McLaren started with difficulties, but eventually, he was able to complement Senna well, securing several Grand Prix wins.
+Returning to Ferrari in 1995 proved challenging due to the ‘active’ suspension system and was tainted by several incidents, though he managed a podium finish.
+Despite personal tragedies, including the deaths of close friends and colleagues at Imola, Berger persisted, ending a winless streak with a victory at Hockenheim.

 Berger remained involved in Formula 1, overseeing BMW’s successful return as Competitions Director until 2003.
-In 2006, he expanded his involvement in motorsports by acquiring a stake in Scuderia Toro Rosso, alongside engaging in a business exchange with Red Bull owner Dietrich Mateschitz involving his family’s haulage company.
+In 2006, he expanded his involvement in motorsports by acquiring a stake in Scuderia Toro Rosso, alongside a business exchange with Red Bull owner Dietrich Mateschitz involving his family’s haulage company.
+Red Bull, however, regained complete ownership in late November 2008 by acquiring Berger’s stake.

 Gerhard Berger Formula One World Championship career